MicrosoftDocs/architecture-center/docs/solution-ideas/articles/sync-framework-metadata-ingestion-content.md

 ### Additional details about properties

-`type` is the type of the asset that you want to create.
+The `type` property is the type of the asset that you want to create.
 For example, if you want to create an asset of type SQL table, the `type` is `azure_sql_table`.
 For an overview of the types in Microsoft Purview, see [Types - REST API](/rest/api/purview/catalogdataplane/types/get-all-type-definitions?tabs=HTTP).

 - `target_collection` is the name of the collection in which the asset should be located in Microsoft Purview.